Walking to School

 Kids tend to run toward the bus — don’t let them.
 Kids should stand on the grass or sidewalk while waiting for the bus and not enter the street until the driver has opened the door of the bus.

-Be alert to traffic.
-When you get on or off the bus, look left, right, left before you enter or cross the street.
+Teach children to be alert to traffic.
+When exiting the bus, look left, right, left before entering or crossing the street.

 While on the bus, children should observe the following safety rules: